Camble/LiveryLink/README.md

 - When you jump in an aircraft, any liveries you installed with Livery Link will be shared with the server, and the other players.
 - When another player shares a livery with the server, your client will download and install it automatically.

 ## Requirements

 - .NET 7 is required to run Livery Link

+## Recent Changes

+### v0.7.0

+- Added `config.json` file - created on first run and can be edited in the absence of an options page
+- Added `LiveryCount` and disable auto-download of received packs (downloads with more than one livery)
+- Make use of `Share` option for liveries.
+Defaults are `true` for manual installs, `false` for received liveries
+- Add `DateInstalled` and `DateLastSeen` to `manifest.json`
+- Su-27 liveries now install for J-11A as well
+- Refactored livery sharing between server and clients
+- Fixed install button becoming disabled after an error
+- Fixed "The process cannot access the file because it is being used by another process"
+- Automatically close when DCS exits
 ## Installation

 1. Extract all contents into a folder.